 Developed by Veena Sud (Cold Case), The Killing is an American crime thriller based on the Danish police procedural television drama, Forbrydelsen.
 It lasted for four seasons between 2011-2014, with the first three premiering on AMC (2011-2013), and the final season was released in its entirety by Netflix (2014).
 During its run, it was nominated for one Golden Globe (Best Actress), and an impressive six Primetime Emmy Awards (including Outstanding Writing, Directing, and Lead Actress).
 It should also be noted that the pilot was directed by Patty Jenkins (Wonder Woman), and the series finale was directed by Academy Award-winning director Jonathan Demme (The Silence of the Lambs).

-There are three main cases/mysteries throughout the four seasons of The Killing: the first of which lasts for seasons one and two, the second mystery is told in season three, and the final investigation takes place during season four.
-The main focus of The Autopsy of The Killing will be about seasons one and two, and the question that drives the narrative: “Who Killed Rosie Larsen?”
-This is not a spoiler, but it obviously means the killer is not revealed in the season one finale, much to the annoyance of many, many people who watched The Killing during its original run.
+There are three main cases/mysteries throughout the four seasons of The Killing: the first of which lasts for Seasons 1-2, the second mystery is told in Season 3, and the final investigation takes place during Season 4.
+The main focus of The Autopsy of The Killing will be about Seasons 1-2, and the question that drives the narrative: “Who Killed Rosie Larsen?”
+This is not a spoiler, but it obviously means the killer is not revealed in the Season 1 finale, much to the annoyance of many, many people who watched The Killing during its original run.
 Now, where have I heard that before?